 There are many ways to enjoy your winter vacation.
 Some people love action and go skiing or snowboarding, some people prefer relaxation like soaking in a hot spring, some people seek for adventure and explore new things, and some people just want to get in touch with nature.
 Here’s the good news.
-In Yamagata Zao Onsen Snow Monster Festival, you get the chance to experience all of this!
+In Yamagata Zao Onsen Snow Monster Festival (held on the first weekend of February every year), you get the chance to experience all of this!
 In this blog, I will introduce a model schedule that allows you to maximize your stay.

 First, let me summarize the important events that you may be interested in (at least the ones I have experienced and would love to experience again!).